cpicoto/gr-wsl/README.md

   * ./install.sh
   * Launch gnuradio-companion

-* TODO
-  * QTGui will fail without this:
-    * /usr/lib/x86_64-linux-gnu$ ls -l libQt5Core.so.5
-lrwxrwxrwx 1 root root 20 Jun 25 03:23 libQt5Core.so.5 -> libQt5Core.so.5.12.2
-    * sudo strip --remove-section=.note.ABI-tag libQt5Core.so.5.12.2
-    * Include a simple audio playback GRC to validate the setup
+* At this stage the gnuradio-companion should work just fine try opening ~/gr-wsl/apps/ready.grc and play.

 * Future Work
+  * Build a simpler solution for UDP Audio Stream in SDR#
-  * Considering publishing a dedicated gr-satellites distro with all this setup already done.
+  * Considering publishing a dedicated gr-wsl distro with all this setup already done.